Skills Shortage Jobs in Portugal for Foreign Job Seekers

 • Contribution to Economic Growth: International laborers contribute to the development and expansion of the Portuguese economy by occupying positions that require individuals with specialized skills.
 They enhance the competitiveness and productivity of the nation’s industrial sectors.

 Applying for a work visa in Portugal is the final stage after receiving a job offer.
-This can be accomplished by submitting an application for a work visa at any Portuguese embassy in your area, along with the necessary documents and an application fee of €90.
+This can be accomplished by applying for a work visa at any Portuguese embassy in your area, along with the necessary documents and an application fee of €90.

 You will be permitted to enter Portugal for work purposes upon acquiring your temporary visa.
 However, you will be required to convert your temporary visa into a Portuguese residence permit at a cost of approximately €83.